hashicorp/terraform-provider-azurerm/website/docs/r/orchestrated_virtual_machine_scale_set.html.markdown

 * `plan` - (Optional) A `plan` block as documented below.

 * `priority` - (Optional) The Priority of this Orchestrated Virtual Machine Scale Set.
 Possible values are `Regular` and `Spot`.
 Defaults to `Regular`.
 Changing this value forces a new resource.

+* `single_placement_group` - (Optional) Should this Virtual Machine Scale Set be limited to a Single Placement Group, which means the number of instances will be capped at 100 Virtual Machines.
+Defaults to `false`.

 * `source_image_id` - (Optional) The ID of an Image which each Virtual Machine in this Scale Set should be based on.
 Possible Image ID types include `Image ID`s, `Shared Image ID`s, `Shared Image Version ID`s, `Community Gallery Image ID`s, `Community Gallery Image Version ID`s, `Shared Gallery Image ID`s and `Shared Gallery Image Version ID`s.